islam-education/islam-education/docs/basic-knowledge/timeline.md

 **Approximate period:** 570–632 CE<br>

 In Islam, **Muhammad** is the final prophet.<br>
-Muslims believe he was sent to:
+Muslims believe he was sent to:<br>
 - Restore and clarify pure monotheism
 - Teach the Qur’an and explain its meaning in practice
 - Establish a community centered on worship, justice, mercy, and responsibility